NASCAR on Fox: Former commentators

+NASCAR on Speed

+NASCAR on Speed was the brand name of Speed's coverage of NASCAR Sprint Cup Series, NASCAR O'Reilly Auto Parts Series practice sessions, qualifying sessions and a limited number of races (2007–2013 for Cup, 2002–2013 for O'Reilly practice & qualifying when not covered by ESPN 2007–2013, 2010 & 2011 for O'Reilly races, 2003–2013 for trucks), as well as Camping World Truck Series races that began in 2003.
+It was produced by Fox Sports.
+Pre-race coverage was usually by NASCAR RaceDay while post-race coverage was on NASCAR Victory Lane.
+Other programs, such as Speed Center and Wind Tunnel with Dave Despain also provided limited coverage of NASCAR related events.
+Starting in August 2013, Speed's coverage of NASCAR including RaceDay, Victory Lane and NASCAR Live! moved to Fox Sports 1.

+The channel's original iteration, Speedvision, previously carried several NASCAR Winston West Series races on tape delay basis.

 Theme music

 The original theme music for NASCAR on Fox broadcasts was in the same style as other Fox Sports properties (such as for NFL and Major League Baseball coverage) and was originally used from 2001 to 2008.
 In 2008, Fox introduced a new theme for its NASCAR telecasts titled NASCAR Love, performed by folk rock singer-songwriter Toby Lightman (an instrumental version was used for the opening segment).

 However in 2009, Lightman stopped singing the song and was replaced by The Maine and NASCAR Love was phased out and replaced by a reworked version of their hit song, "Everything I Ask For" with newly-written lyrics referencing NASCAR – which was played during the introduction of the pre-race show.

 From the 2011 Budweiser Shootout to 2015, Fox used the NFL on FOX theme song in NASCAR telecasts.
 In addition, country superstar Dierks Bentley unveiled a reworked version of his hit song "Sideways,” also with newly-written lyrics referencing NASCAR – which was played during the introduction of the pre-race show.
 "Sideways" was phased out entirely with the 2013 Sprint Unlimited telecast, with the Fox NFL theme music being used full-time.
 In addition, a new CGI introduction sequence, produced by Blur Studio, made its debut.

 In 2015, the introduction sequence was eliminated in favor of intros unique to each track.

 In 2016, Fox and FS1 (Cup Series only) reintroduced the original theme used between 2001 and 2008.
 FS1 continues to use their old theme for Xfinity Series and Truck Series.